conduktor/my_custom_deserializers/README.md

 ```
 -- this is the serialized data
 ```
-- If the message received from Kakfa effectively starts with a `--<space>` characters sequence then followed by some text, it creates a new instance of a data structure named `MyMessage`, that contains only one field named `value` and is of type `String`, as following:
+- If the message received from Kafka effectively starts with a `--<space>` characters sequence then followed by some text, it creates a new instance of a data structure named `MyMessage`, that contains only one field named `value` and is of type `String`, as following:
     ```scala
     MyMessage(value = "this is the serialized data")